 Claudia Cathomen is our voice in the Romansh-speaking part of Switzerland.
 She has been investing her enthusiasm in Swiss Solidarity since 2005.

 In the French-speaking part of Switzerland, Jean-Marc Richard is our face and our voice.
 He has been in this role since 1997 and devotes all his energy to the task.

 In the Italian-speaking part of Switzerland, a well-known person from the ranks of RSI acts as the voice of Swiss Solidarity.
 Currently it is the charismatic Carla Norghauer, backed by our delegate in Ticino, Eugenio Jelmini.

-For one week each year, we join up with SRF and RTS, the Swiss German and Swiss French TV channels, to organize the Jeder Rappen zählt and Coeur à Coeur appeals for people in need throughout the world.
+For one week each year, we join up with SRF, RTS and RSI, the Swiss German, the Swiss French and the Swiss Italian TV channels, to organize the Jeder Rappen zählt, Coeur à Coeur and Ogni centesimo conta appeals for people in need throughout the world.

 A team of moderators spends one week in a glass box in a Swiss city, receiving guests from the worlds of music, sport and culture, and reporting on the theme of the appeal.